phe3l/Project_Cloud/readme.md

 - **Alerts and Notifications**: Provides alerts for significant changes in environmental conditions, such as air quality or humidity levels.

 ### 🖼️ Dashboard Preview
-Below is a screenshot of the M5Stack device's dashboard, showcasing its capabilities in real-time data display:
+Below is a photo of the M5Stack device's dashboard, showcasing its capabilities in real-time data display.

 <img src="res/readme_resources/m5stack_preview.jpeg" alt="M5Stack Device Dashboard" style="width:50%;">